turingschool/gear-up/Attention_Economy.md

 ## Session Outline:

 ### Introductions (10 mins)
- * Have everyone say their name and mod and something fun
+ * Have everyone say their name, pronouns, mod, and something fun

 ### Introduce the Attention Economy (15 mins)